 - Be specific about tasks that you could use help with.

-- Prepare a list of duties along with the days and times that those duties are carried out and ask your family member if there’s anything on that list they’d be willing to take on.
+- Prepare a list of duties, along with the days and times they're carried out, and ask your family member if there’s anything on that list they’d be willing to take on.

 5. Make time for yourself